gitee2github/digest-list-tools/README.en.md

   Manages digest lists and converts digest lists of arbitrary formats to the format supported by the kernel;

+- upload_digest_lists:
+  Runs parsers of digest lists to upload those that are in a format not recognized by the kernel;

 - verify_digest_lists:
   Verifies the integrity of digest lists;